Deducteam/hol2dk/README.md

 to translate the obtained Lambdapi files into [Coq](https://coq.inria.fr/) files using the Coq [export](https://lambdapi.readthedocs.io/en/latest/options.html#export) feature of Lambdapi.

-If the Lambdapi files have been generated using `file.mk`, you can simply do:
+If the lp files have been generated using `split`, simply do:
 ```
-make -j $jobs -f file.mk v # to generate Coq files
+make -j $jobs v
-make -j $jobs -f file.mk vo # to check the generated Coq files
 ```

-To indicate a specific `lambdapi` command, do:
+If the lp files have been generated using `mk`, simply do:
 ```
-make -j $jobs -f file.mk LAMBAPI=$lambdapi v
+make -f file.mk -j $jobs v
 ```

 Otherwise, you need to translate Lambdapi files one by one by hand or